-As part of the preparation of the half-year consolidated financial statements, the Group's management had to formulate estimates and assessments that affect the application of accounting principles and the amounts of assets, liabilities, costs and revenues recognized in the financial statements.
+As part of the preparation of the consolidated financial statements, the Group's management had to formulate estimates and assessments that affect the application of accounting principles and the amounts of assets, liabilities, costs and revenues recognized in the financial statements.
+However, it should be noted that, since these are estimates, the results obtained will not necessarily be the same as those shown in these financial statements.
+These estimates and the underlying assumptions are regularly reviewed.
+Any changes deriving from the revision of the accounting estimates are recognized prospectively.